Canadian federal election results in Newfoundland and Labrador: Regional profile

-Newfoundland and Labrador has been a Liberal heartland since it joined Canada in 1949, with only the city of St. John's electing Progressive Conservatives on a relatively consistent basis in the past, though that support shifted to the NDP and Liberal parties in 2006 and to the NDP in the 2008 elections.
+Newfoundland and Labrador has been a Liberal heartland since it joined Canada in 1949, with only the city of St. John's electing Progressive Conservatives on a relatively consistent basis in the past, though that support shifted to the NDP and Liberals in 2006 and to the NDP in the 2008 elections.
 Even in the 1984 Mulroney landslide, more rural and remote seats went Liberal than PC.
 The Conservatives picked up one seat in the 2006 election, but the Liberals still held a majority of the seats.
-Party preference here has a lot to do with religion, where Catholics tend to vote Conservative and Protestants Liberal (contrary to the rest of the country).
+Party preference in Newfoundland has a lot to do with religion, where Catholics tend to vote Conservative and Protestants Liberal (contrary to the rest of the country).
+The 1968, 1972, and 1984 federal elections were the only ones since Newfoundland's entry into Confederation in which the Liberals did not win a majority of seats in Newfoundland and Labrador.

-In 2008, the Anything But Conservative movement took hold here and the Conservatives lost all their seats to the Liberals and NDP.
+In 2008, as the Anything But Conservative movement took hold in Newfoundland and Labrador, the Conservatives lost all their seats to the Liberals and NDP.

-In the 2011 election, Newfoundland and Labrador was the only province to have the Liberals win in terms of popular vote.
-They however did lose 2 seats, 1 to the Tories and one to the NDP.
+In the 2011 election, Newfoundland and Labrador was the only province in which the Liberal Party won the overall popular vote (during the party's historic nationwide collapse and fall to third place), in addition to a majority of the province's seats.
+However, they lost two seats: one to the Conservatives and one to the NDP.

-In the 2015 election, Newfoundland and Labrador's Liberal slant was taken to a new level, with Justin Trudeau's Liberals capturing every seat in the province (as well as all other Atlantic provinces), most by landslide majorities.
-In Bonavista—Burin—Trinity, they received 81.78% of the vote – the highest share obtained by any party in any riding in 2015.
+In the 2015 election, Justin Trudeau's Liberals captured every seat in the province (as well as all other Atlantic provinces), most by landslide majorities.
+In Bonavista—Burin—Trinity, they received 81.78% of the vote, the highest share obtained by any party in any riding in that election.
+This marks the most recent time the Liberals swept the province's seats; in following elections, the Liberals would continue to maintain a decisive advantage in the province.

-In the 2019 election, the NDP recaptured St. John's East while the other 6 seats all stayed Liberal.

-In the 2021 election, the Liberal Party of Canada won 6 out 7 ridings in Newfoundland and Labrador including re-capturing the NDP's St. John's East riding.
-The Conservative Party of Canada was successful in winning the Liberal riding of Coast of Bays—Central—Notre Dame.
-Finally, the NDP were shut-out of NL.